Tafaraa/SkillLens/SECURITY.md

-# 🔐 Security Policy
+# Security Policy

-## Reporting a Vulnerability
+## Reporting Security Issues

-If you discover a security vulnerability in SkillLens, please report it responsibly.
+If you discover a security vulnerability, please contact: mutsvedu.work@gmail.com

-📬 Contact: mutsvedu.work@gmail.com

-Please include:
-- A brief description of the issue
-- Steps to reproduce it (if possible)
-- Your contact information (optional)

-I will investigate and respond promptly.
-Please do not open public issues for sensitive vulnerabilities.
+Please do not report security vulnerabilities through public GitHub issues.

-## Responsible Disclosure
+## Security Measures

-I appreciate responsible disclosure.
-Discovered vulnerabilities will be addressed as quickly as possible, and contributors will be acknowledged if desired.

----

-## 🔒 Maintainer Notes (internal)

-> The full internal security guide is maintained privately.
-Security principles include:
+This application implements:
-- Static-only code analysis (no execution)
+- Static code analysis only (no code execution)
-- Input sanitization and file validation
+- Input validation and sanitization
-- Secure upload handling
+- Secure authentication
-- Authentication and HTTPS enforcement
-- GitHub secret scanning and branch protection